 This allows insurance companies to benefit from efficient operations while helping the end-customer as well.

-To conclude: insurance is essential for all; automated insurance solutions even more so.
+To conclude: insurance is essential for all; Spixii solutions even more so.

 And it’s high time for insurance companies to integrate them into their digital distribution strategy and current processes if they haven’t already.

-Please enquire about SPIXII automated insurance distribution solutions by engaging the Infobot.
+Please enquire about Spixii distribution solutions by engaging the Infobot.